Brian Laundrie's mother called 911 on ‘Dog the Bounty Hunter’

 FLORIDA MOM PUTS $20G BOUNTY ON BRIAN LAUNDRIE

-Police were already in the immediate area when Robert Laundrie made the call, and Chapman told Fox News that he spoke with North Port police before he arrived at the property.
+Police were already in the immediate area when Roberta Laundrie made the call, and Chapman told Fox News that he spoke with North Port police before he arrived at the property.

 "It’s a shame they wouldn’t speak with us," he said Monday.
 "The police said we were welcome to knock on the door so we did.
 I wanted to tell the Laundries that our goal is to find Brian and bring him in alive."